 ✔ Difficulty fully emptying the bladder or bowels

-The Best Stretches for Pelvic Floor Dysfunction
+Top Stretches for Pelvic Floor Dysfunction Relief

 1. Child’s Pose (Balasana)